 “Method of testing that verifies the individual units of source code are working properly.
 A unit is the smallest testable part of an application.
 In procedural programming a unit may be an individual program, function, procedure, etc., while in object-oriented programming, the smallest unit is a method, which may belong to a base/super class, abstract class or derived/child class.”
 (Wikipedia).

-Unit testing is usually performed by the programmer against his or her own freshly baked code.
+Unit testing is usually performed by the programmer against his own freshly baked code.

 “The number of seconds elapsed since midnight Coordinated Universal Time (UTC) of January 1, 1970, not counting leap seconds” (Wikipedia).

 The unique address of the resource (usually a file) on the network.

 The evaluation of the user’s experience when he uses our software.